EIEC 261 / EU Regulation

 How We Handle Aer Lingus Differently

 We submit directly to Aer Lingus's claims department in Dublin, citing the specific ECJ precedent that applies.
 Aer Lingus's cooperative approach means most valid claims are paid within 4–6 weeks.
 For rejected claims, we escalate to the Irish Aviation Authority — their ADR decisions are binding.
-Aer Lingus's compliance rate at ADR stage exceeds 80%.
+Aer Lingus's ADR process is available for escalation.

 02Common Aer Lingus Disruptions